bigcommerce/dev-docs/docs/api-docs/storefront/widgets/product-widget-tutorial.md

 For example, the `$productId` parameter comes from the widget configuration when a user selects a product.
 The `mappings` object from the widget template schema `settings` tells the widget to map the value of the widget configuration’s `productId` setting to the GraphQL parameter called `productId`.

 <Callout type="info">
-#### Note
   * You can use the `activeCurrencyCode` query parameter to return user-selected currency.
   * There is no need to provide the mapping for the `activeCurrencyCode` property as it is auto-populated with the shopper’s active currency at the time of page load.
 </Callout>